Pour a generous layer of olive oil into a large pot.

 Stir in the cheese, and lastly the peas and finely chopped parsley.

-Scoop onto plates, finish with the asparagus and sugar snaps, drizzle with olive oil, the sage, the lemon zest, and some more grated cheese on top.
+Scoop onto plates, finish with the asparagus and sugar snaps, drizzle with olive oil, add the sage, lemon zest, and some more grated cheese on top.